Combinatorial model categories are equivalent to presentable quasicategories

 \proof Proof.
 This is an immediate consequence of the construction of $"MInd_ν$ as a left Bousfield localization of the category of simplicial presheaves on a small category.
 We remark that the notions of left properness and simpliciality for ^{miniature model categories} match the same notions for combinatorial model categories: see Low [\Heart, Remark~5.17] for left proper model categories and Low [\Heart, Remark~5.19] for simplicial model categories.

-\mainthmcartesian \proclaim Proposition. \vreedygen\ is applicable to the following choices of~$C$ and~$D$, constructed exactly like $@CMC$ (\vcmczfc) and $@CRC$ (\vcrczfc), but with the indicated changes to objects and morphisms: \li For $C$, we take cartesian model categories, which we can require to be left proper, or cartesian, or both. \li For $D$, we take relative categories~$(λ,C)$ such that the category~$C$ admits finite products and the quasicategory $\rN\frc C$ is cartesian closed. \endlist Furthermore, the relative categories $C$ and $D$ are Dwyer–Kan equivalent to the full subcategory of $@PrL$ (\vprlzfc) on cartesian closed presentable quasicategories.
+\proclaim Proposition. ^^={main theorem cartesian} ^!{Reedy generalized equivalence} is applicable to the following choices of~$C$ and~$D$, constructed exactly like $@CMC$ (^!{CMC}) and $@CRC$ (^!{CRC}), but with the indicated changes to objects and morphisms: \li For $C$, we take cartesian combinatorial model categories, which we can require to be left proper, or cartesian, or both. \li For $D$, we take relative categories~$(λ,C)$ such that the category~$C$ admits finite products and the quasicategory $\rN\frc C$ is cartesian closed. \endlist Furthermore, the relative categories $C$ and $D$ are Dwyer–Kan equivalent to the full subcategory of $@PrL$ (^!{PrL}) on cartesian closed presentable quasicategories.

 \proof Proof.
 Given $(λ,C)∈@CRC$, the model category $"MInd(λ,C)$ is cartesian whenever $C$ has finite products (which ensures the pushout product axiom for cofibrations in $"sPSh(C)$) and the morphisms used for the left Bousfield localization of $"sPSh(C)$ are closed under derived pushout products.
 By Cisinski [\HCHA, Proposition~7.11.4] this is true whenever the quasicategory $\rN\frc C$ is a reflective localization of the quasicategory of presheaves on a small quasicategory with respect to a set of morphisms that are closed under pushout products.
 This is true for any cartesian closed quasicategory in $@PrL$.